-That is when I decided to give it a try with writing instead.
+That is when I decided to give it a try at writing instead.
 I came back to writing only with my left hand available to write and again a hungry heart.
 I was about to give up, but instead, I pushed myself to reply emails and texts to my loved ones.
 These responses moved an avalanche of emotions.
 Each response became a secret answer, and they awaken an old craving for writing that I knew too well.
 In the beginning, it was blank space and tired fingers.
 I sat at my computer, started resurrecting my heart and after ten years I surrender to writing.

 I was told that struggles make us stronger.
 It opens a connection to our inner strength.
 It puts us to the test and reveals what we are made of.
 Do I let myself sink with each struggle?
 Alternatively, do I learn how to flow with the current, become resilient and learn from the experience?

 During that year of healing, I learned what it is to be broken.
 Physically and spiritually broken.
 I felt my whole self-worn down and even eroded.
-There was visible physical proof like my lack of health, but there were cracks on my soul more intense and painful than what was broken on the outside.
+There was visible physical proof of my lack of health, but there were cracks in my soul more intense and painful than what was broken on the outside.
 Thinking about it, I could compare those days similar to a broken deteriorating house with rust, dust, destroyed windows and a falling rooftop.However, with a strong brick foundation, a great layout and huge windows worth saving.

 All of these experiences reminded me of one of my favorite small books, A Short Guide To A Happy Life, in which Anne Quindlen emphasized throughout this book, how in the face of struggles in her life, she concentrated instead in the richness of living.
 In her words, knowledge of our mortality is the greatest gift God ever gives us.
 So she is right.
 Such a beautiful and small inspirational book.

-Struggles also make us kinder and compassionate to ourselves and others.
+Struggles also make us kinder and compassionate toward ourselves and others.
 A path or open the door to the beautiful treasures hidden inside all of us.
 A tunnel towards self-love, persistence and real salvation.
 It makes us face the ugliness of our internal fears and flaws.
-It forces us to choose between hiding in the sufferable and misery darkness or instead on jumping and running tirelessly from the effort of reaching brighter and clearer spaces.
+It forces us to choose between hiding in the sufferable and misery darkness or instead of jumping and running tirelessly from the effort of reaching brighter and clearer spaces.
 I decided to move from that corner, and It seems that I cannot stop.
 I love the light in this new home.

 I could compare those days similar to a broken deteriorating house with rust, dust, destroyed windows and a falling rooftop.However, with a strong brick foundation, a great layout and huge windows worth saving.